short-greg/octako-study/README.md

 # octako-study
-Extension for octako to use Hydra and Optuna.
+*Octako-study* makes it easier to run experiments using Hydra and Optuna.